The Top 3 Canadian Income Stocks

 Safety is our middle name.
 You benefit by reaping big profits from steady, predictable Canadian income stocks.
 You simply do NOT need risky investments when you’re safely getting double-digit distributions plus high appreciation.

-Here’s just a small sampling of some of the gains our picks have racked up for Canadian Edge readers:
+Here’s just a small sampling of some of the gains our picks have racked up for Canadian Edge readers over the last ten years:

 Yes, we’ve enjoyed tremendous success at Canadian Edge.
 And with what I’m seeing from the Canadian economy, I believe the next 24 months will bring us greater profits than EVER BEFORE!